tijsvanerp/craft-autolink/README.md

     {{ autoLink(entry.body, {class: "c-link--auto-link"}) }}
 ```

-The function implementation can be used to have more predictable results when using multiple filters or dynamic variables
+The function implementation can be used to have more predictable results when using multiple filters or dynamic variables.
+When using lots of Auto links it is recommended to use `{% cache %}` in Twig to cache the results.

 ## Auto Link Roadmap